Lab Staff & Students

 Dr. Maille Lyons, B.S.
 Biology,University of Massachusetts, Dartmouth; M.A.
 Biology, University of California, Los Angeles; Ph.D.
 Oceanography, University of Connecticut (graduated summer 2008).
 Maille’s work focused on the ecological role of marine aggregates as a link between pathogens (e.g., Vibrio spp., Perkinsus marinus, QPX) and benthic, suspension-feeding bivalves (e.g., oysters, clams).
 Among other findings, her work demonstrated that aggregates could serve as a reservoir for the clam pathogen, Quahog Parasite X (a protozoan), and might provide an ecological link between the parasite and its host.
 Maille was also employed as a post-doctroal researcher in my laboratory (see below), and is now a Patent Examiner at the US Patent and Trademark Office where she reviews patents for the biotechnology sector.

 Dr. Binglin Li, B.S.
 Xiamen University, Fujian Province, China; M.S.
 Oceanography, University of Connecticut (graduated summer 2006).
 Binglin’s research demonstrated that transparent exopolymer particles (TEP), which are abundant in the marine environment and can form from dissolved organic precursors, enhance the formation of marine aggregates.
 Using methods developed by Heinonen and McKee (see below), Binglin collected TEP from mussels and tunicates and demonstrated that these compounds do enhance particle aggregation.
 His laboratory results suggest that suspension feeders play a role in aggregation processes in coastal waters, and provide new information concerning populations of suspension-feeders and benthic-pelagic coupling.
-Binglin is now working on a PhD in the Department of Oceanography, at the University of Hawaii at Manoa

 Ms. Kari Heinonen, B.S.
 Biology, Eastern Connecticut State University; M.S.
 Oceanography, University of Connecticut (graduated summer 2004).
 Kari’s research complemented and extended the results obtained by Mike McKee (see below) and focused on the release of transparent exopolymer particles (TEP) by benthic suspension feeders.
 Her results demonstrated that a number of benthic suspension feeders, including scallops, slipper snails, mussels and tunicates significantly contribute to the TEP pool.
-Kari is now working on a PhD with Dr. Peter Auster in the Department of Marine Sciences.

 FORMER POST-DOCTORAL FELLOWS